On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Introduction

-Our method of investigating $G$-invariant divisors on $X$ is based on a certain normalization, which one can carry out for arbitrary Galois covers $f:X \to S$, after choosing an arbitrary point in $S$ (over which there is no branching).
-The normalization is with respect to a refinement of linear equivalence for $G$-invariant divisors, which we call invariant linear equivalence.
-It is a rather straightforward argument.
-Using this normalization we are able to generalize some classical results, not directly related to Thomae formulae, about the action of $G$ on spaces of $q$-differentials.
-Explicitly, we extend the validity of the the Chevalley--Weil Formula from \cite{[CW]} and \cite{[W]} for the multiplicity of an irreducible representation of $G$ on the space of $q$-differentials, as well as the formula, called the Eichler Trace Formula in Chapter 5 of \cite{[FK]}, for the trace of a non-trivial automorphism of finite order of $X$ on that space.
-Our results are more general as we consider spaces of $q$-differentials that also depend on an integral divisor on $S$.
+Most of the results of this paper concern general Galois covers of Riemann surfaces.
+When $f:X \to S$ is a Galois cover with Galois group $G$, we first define a refinement of the classical signature of the cover, associating to each branching image $\eta \in S$ a conjugacy class in $G$ that arises from the monodrony of $f$ around $\eta$.
+Our method of investigating $G$-invariant divisors on $X$ is then based on a certain normalization, for which one has to choose an arbitrary point in $S$ that is not a branching image.
+The normalization is with respect to an equivalence relation between $G$-invariant divisors that is finer than linear equivalence, a relation that we call invariant linear equivalence.
+Two divisors are called \emph{invariantly linearly equivalent} if their difference is the divisor of a \emph{$G$-invariant} meromorphic function on $X$.
+Using this normalization we are also able to generalize some classical results about the action of $G$ on spaces of $q$-differentials.
+Explicitly, we extend the validity of two classical results.
+One is the Chevalley--Weil Formula from \cite{[CW]} and \cite{[W]} for the multiplicity of an irreducible representation of $G$ on the space of $q$-differentials.
+The other one is the formula, called the Eichler Trace Formula in Chapter 5 of \cite{[FK]}, for the trace of a non-trivial automorphism of finite order of $X$ on that space.
+Our generalization involves the spaces of $q$-differentials that are associated with the pullback of a positive divisor on $S$.
 We mention that \cite{[JK]} investigates similar questions as well, but only for functions (i.e., with $q=0$), and under the assumption that the divisor is non-special and that all the irreducible complex representations of $G$ can be defined over $\mathbb{Q}$.
 The earlier paper \cite{[EL]} has also established results of this type, but only for the Euler characteristic of the associated line bundles (or vector bundles), and under some reductivity assumptions.
-Certain special cases are also treated in the references cited in \cite{[JK]}, as well as in \cite{[R]} mentioned below and the references therein.
+Certain special cases are also treated in the references cited in \cite{[JK]}, as well as in \cite{[R]} mentioned below and the references therein, while the case of function spaces associated with pullbacks of divisors of large degrees on $S$ is dealt with in \cite{[VL]}.